surifirstpin/biplus_documentation/docs/DataRun.md

 - **Calculate on Raw data** Calculates the field values before applying grouping ,pivot or other parameters.

 ### Group aggregate
-  it helps you to display the consolidated values to the fields which are grouped.
+  it helps you in displaying consolidated values grouped fields.
   **a.** enable row grouping by selecting the checkbox.
   **b.** you can explore the primary column fields data individually, which are grouped under the column field.
   **c.** Select the field for which you want to perform row grouping.